andioniciuc/ARusu-RayToys_Manual_Testing/README.md

 #### 2.6 Test closure
 - All exit criteria were met as mentioned in the Test Planning section (2.1)
 - The traceability matrix was generated to demonstrate the business requirements coverage
-- Test execution chart was generated, the final report shows a number of 3 failed test cases of a total 30
+- Test execution chart was generated, the final report shows a number of 7 failed test cases of a total 64
-- There are still 3 opened defects but they have low priority

 #### 2.7 Test monitoring and control
 Various periodic reports were generated to reflect the current status of the testing process, in case of major problems control measures could be taken.